 *Subject to availability, course entry requirements and module prerequisites must be met.

-This framework allows you to organise your study to fit with your work commitments and home life, and modules are delivered online via our Virtual Learning Environment CampusMoodle.
-You will engage with tutors and your peers using our virtual classroom allowing you to discuss and share learning.
+You will engage with tutors and your peers using our virtual learning environment CampusMoodle, allowing you to discuss and share learning.
 All your learning material is available online 24/7 providing flexibility and ease of access.

 Students working towards the MSc will typically take up to 3 modules per year and each module comprises up to 60 hours of online delivery over 12 weeks of teaching.
 The assessment component of the module is submitted within or at the end of these 12 weeks.